hexfrost/simplecrud/README.md

 ## Usage

 1. Create a model
-2. Create a CRUDConfig
+2. Create a sessionmaker from SQLAlchemy
-3. Set sessionmaker to CRUDConfig
 4. Import CRUD functions
 5. Use CRUD functions and enjoy